apache/apex-site/src/md/contributing.md

   squash 6f98905 change2
   ```
 1. If there are multiple contributors in a pull request preserve individual attributions.
 Try to squash the commits to the minimum number of commits required to preserve attribution and the contribution to still be functionally correct.
-1. Till the review is complete it may happen that working feature branch may diverge from `devel-3` substantially.
-Therefore, it is recommended to frequently merge `devel-3` to the branch being worked on by:
+1. Till the review is complete it may happen that working feature branch may diverge from `master` substantially.
+Therefore, it is recommended to frequently merge `master` to the branch being worked on by:
-  * when the branch tracks upstream/devel-3
+  * when the branch tracks upstream/master
   `git pull`
   * when the branch doesn't track upstream
-  `git pull upstream devel-3`
+  `git pull upstream master`
-1. If a pull from `devel-3` results in a conflict then resolve it and commit the merge.
+1. If a pull from `master` results in a conflict then resolve it and commit the merge.
 This results in additional merge commits in the pull request.
 Following steps help to ensure that the final pull request contains just one commit:
   * Rename the original branch:
   `git branch -m APEXCORE-123.my-feature.squash`
-  * Create a new branch (with the original name) from upstream/devel-3 that has latest changes:
+  * Create a new branch (with the original name) from upstream/master that has latest changes:
-  `git checkout -b APEXCORE-123.my-feature -t upstream/devel-3`
+  `git checkout -b APEXCORE-123.my-feature -t upstream/master`
   * Squash merge the old branch which was renamed.
 When the new branch has the latest changes then this squash will result only in the changes that were made for the feature:
   `git merge --squash APEXCORE-123.my-feature.squash`
   * Commit the squash and force push it to the old feature remote branch so that the pull request is automatically updated: